awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dlr-image-classification-component.md

 Default:

 ```
-armv7l: "DLR-resnet50-armv7l-cpu-ImageClassification"
+{
+    "armv7l": "DLR-resnet50-armv7l-cpu-ImageClassification",
+    "aarch64": "DLR-resnet50-aarch64-cpu-ImageClassification",
-x86_64: "DLR-resnet50-x86_64-cpu-ImageClassification"
+    "x86_64": "DLR-resnet50-x86_64-cpu-ImageClassification"
-aarch64: "DLR-resnet50-aarch64-cpu-ImageClassification"
+}
 ```

 `UseCamera`  <a name="ml-config-usecamera"></a>
-\(Optional\) Defines whether to use images from a camera connected to the Greengrass core device\.
+\(Optional\) String value that defines whether to use images from a camera connected to the Greengrass core device\.
+Supported values are `true` and `false`\.
 When you set this value to `true`, the sample inference code accesses the camera on your device and runs inference locally on the captured image\.
 The values of the `ImageName` and `ImageDirectory` parameters are ignored\.
 Make sure that the user running this component has read/write access to the location where the camera stores captured images\.
 Default: `false`
+When you view the recipe of this component, the `UseCamera` configuration parameter doesn't appear in the default configuration\.
+However, you can modify the value of this parameter in a [configuration merge update](update-component-configurations.md) when you deploy the component\.
+When you set `UseCamera` to `true`, you must also create a symlink to enable the inference component to access your camera from the virtual environment that is created by the runtime component\.
+For more information about using a camera with the sample inference components, see [Update component configurations](ml-tutorial-image-classification-camera.md)\.

 ------
 #### [ 2\.0\.x ]